NBISweden/Knox-ePouta/reports/docs.md

 	...

 The security group chain gathered all incoming and outgoing traffic from the VMs.
-Surprisingly, that chain now forks and redirect the traffic to an _incoming_ or another _outgoing_ chain.
+Surprisingly, that chain now forks and redirects the traffic to an _incoming_ or another _outgoing_ chain.
 If those latter chains do not filter the traffic, the packets are then accepted.